Carzonrent sees biz tilting towards B2C, integrates online cab rental platform Qcabs

 (Edited by Sanghamitra Mandal)

 Carzonrent India Pvt.
-Ltd. is engaged in providing long and short term car rental solutions.
-Its services include airport transfer, chauffeur drive, self drive, Limousine, operating lease, driving holidays, corporate travel and international booking.
+Ltd. is engaged in providing long and short term car rental solutions that include one-way, weekly, intercity, and monthly rentals.
+Its services include airport transfer, chauffeur drive, self-drive, limousine, operating lease, driving holidays, corporate travel and booking services.
 The company was founded in 2000 and is based in New Delhi, India.